PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 ### Conditional IF

 Conditional `IF`-statements can be written in various ways.
 Either using the `IF` and `THEN` keywords, followed by the optional `ELSE` keyword, or by using the `?` operator, followed by the optional `:` operator.
+There is also a quick null-check statement.

 Examples:

 	IF Condition THEN IfTrueStatement
 	IF Condition THEN IfTrueStatement ELSE IfFalseStatement
 	Condition ?
 IfTrueStatement
 	Condition ?
 IfTrueStatement : IfFalseStatement
+	Statement ??
+IfNullStatement

 **Note**: `IF`, `THEN` and `ELSE` are case insensitive.
 They are written here using upper case for clarity.